dftbplus/recipes/docs/linresp/macromolecule.rst

 from the excitation energies of interest.
 In DFTB+, this is done by defining an energy windows that sets a threshold for all KS transitions entering the Casida equation.
-For the computation of excitation energies, energy windows can often be set fairly small, without losing accuracy.
+For the computation of excitation energies, energy windows can often be set to be fairly small, without losing accuracy.
 On the other hand, for the study of absorption spectra, energy windows need to be defined larger, as oscillator strengths are much more sensitive to even small values of the off-diagonal elements of the response matrix.
 However, DFTB+ offers the possibility to set an